-Division of a two-digit number by a one-digit number, using known multiplication tables.
+Division of a two-digit number by a onedigit number, using known multiplication tables.

-- Add numbers with up to 4 digits using mental strategies and the formal written methods (columnar addition) - Add numbers with 2 decimal places, using formal written methods (columnar addition) - Subtract numbers with up to 4 digits using mental strategies and the formal written methods (columnar subtraction) - Subtract numbers with 2 decimal places, using formal written methods (columnar subtraction) - Recall multiplication facts for multiplication tables up to I2 x I2. - Multiply two-digit and three-digit numbers by a one-digit number using formal written layout e.g. 84 x 6, 216 x 4 - Multiply three-digit numbers with I decimal place by a one-digit number using formal written layout e.g. 134.5 x 7 - Recall division facts for multiplication tables up to 12 x 12. - Divide numbers up to 3 digits by a I digit number using the formal written method (no remainders)
+- Add numbers with up to 4 digits using mental strategies and the formal written methods (columnar addition) - Add numbers with 2 decimal places, using formal written methods (columnar addition) - Subtract numbers with up to 4 digits using mental strategies and the formal written methods (columnar subtraction) - Subtract numbers with 2 decimal places, using formal written methods (columnar subtraction) - Recall multiplication facts for multiplication tables up to 12 x 12. - Multiply two-digit and three-digit numbers by a one-digit number using formal written layout e.g. 84 x 6, 216 x 4 - Multiply three-digit numbers with 1 decimal place by a one-digit number using formal written layout e.g. 134.5 x 7 - Recall division facts for multiplication tables up to 12 x 12. - Divide numbers up to 3 digits by a 1 digit number using the formal written method (no remainders)

-Addition of numbers with up to four digits: Refer to the Year 3 place value counters four digit + four digit four digit + three digit
+Addition of numbers with up to four digits:

+Refer to the Year 3 place value counters videos.

-(Column method)
+(Column method) four digit + four digit